(6 April 1917, Chorley, Lancashire, UK — 25 May 2011, Mexico City) was an English surrealist painter, sculptor, and writer.

 The artist used styles and images of different cultures to enrich her mystical and fantastic subjects, inhabit her canvases with magical creatures, characters from dreams, while leaving their interpretation at the discretion of the viewer.
 She drew inspiration from Celtic tales and myths, and later from the art of the Mexican Maya, Toltec and Aztec Indians, Tibetan Buddhism and Tarot cards.
 In her works, images of a hyena and a horse are often considered the artist’s alter ego.

-Famous paintings of Leonora Carrington: Self-Portrait (The Inn of the Dawn Horse), The Temptation of St. Anthony, The Juggler.
+Famous paintings of Leonora Carrington: Self-Portrait (The Inn of the Dawn Horse)

 Little Leonora was introduced to the old tales of the little hill folk by her Irish nanny, Mary Cavanaugh.
 Magical creatures from Celtic tales seemed to inhabit the entire large Carrington house in Lancashire and the surrounding forests.
 They also lived in the house of their Irish grandmother, to whom Leonora often went to visit.
 Many animals were kept at the Carrington estate; Leonora was especially fond of horses, their beauty, grace and desire for freedom.
 Subsequently, the horse will become one of the artist’s “totem animals” and often appear in her paintings.